Homosexuality and the Anglican Communion: Anglican Church of Australia

 In 2015, Kay Goldsworthy, Bishop of Gippsland, appointed an openly gay and partnered priest to another post.
 Also, in 2016, Garry Weatherill, Bishop of Ballarat, announced his support for same-sex marriage.
 In April 2016, St Andrew's Church in the Diocese of Perth publicly blessed a same-sex union.
 In 2018, Archdeacon Peter MacLeod-Miller "conducted an unofficial hand-clasping ceremony" for a same-sex couple.
-In Melbourne, several Anglican priests participated in and blessed a same-sex marriage.
-In 2018, the Diocese of Gippsland elected Richard Treloar, who has been a vocal supporter of same-sex marriage.
 The Wangaratta and Ballarat dioceses have voted to bless same-sex civil unions.
 The dean of St John's Cathedral in Brisbane, the Very Revd Peter Catt, wrote that he had been blessing same-sex unions.
 The Dioceses of Wangaratta and Newcastle have approved of blessing rites for same-sex marriages.

 Anglican Province of the Southern Cone of America

 Gregory Venables, Presiding Bishop of the Anglican Church of South America, has also been strongly critical of homosexuality.
 Bishops in his province criticised the Windsor Report for failing to call liberal churches to repentance.
 The province has declared itself in "impaired communion" with ECUSA, but continues to maintain full communion with opponents of the Robinson consecration.
 Venables has authorised dioceses within his province to provide episcopal oversight to United States churches that have left ECUSA.

 In December 2007, the convention of the Episcopal Diocese of San Joaquin, an Episcopal Church diocese in central California, voted to leave the ECUSA and joined the Province of the Southern Cone as the Anglican Diocese of San Joaquin.
 A minority of the Episcopal Diocese remained in the ECUSA.
 In October 2008, a majority of the convention of the Episcopal Diocese of Pittsburgh voted to leave ECUSA and affiliate with the Southern Cone, resulting in one body affiliated with the Southern Cone and a second body remaining within ECUSA.
 The following month, the conventions of two more U.S. dioceses—the Anglican Diocese of Quincy in Illinois and the Episcopal Diocese of Fort Worth in Texas—voted to leave ECUSA and affiliate with the Southern Cone.
 All were subsequently absorbed into the new Anglican Church in North America.

 However, some Anglican representatives from the Diocese of Uruguay expressed their support for the inclusion of same-sex couples.